csiro-robotics/Pair-VPR/README.md

 ### Pre-trained Model Download

-Pre-trained Pair-VPR models can be downloaded from: https://tinyurl.com/Pair-VPR-models or from our HugginFace page:
+Pre-trained Pair-VPR models can be downloaded from: https://tinyurl.com/Pair-VPR-models or from our HuggingFace page:

 <div align="center">